Darxo/Hardened/README.md

 - **Prong** now has 0% Hitchance bonus (down from 10%)
 - **Rupture** now has 0% Hitchance bonus (down from 5%)
 - **Strike** now has 0% Hitchance bonus (down from 5%)
-- **Lunge** now have -10% Hitchance bonus (up from -20%)

 ### Perks

 Just the images side-by-side: https://github.com/Darxo/Hardened/wiki/Perk-changes-Side‐By‐Side

 - **Axe Mastery** no longer grants **Hook Shield**.
-It now causes **Split Shield** to apply **Dazed** for 1 turn.
+It now causes **Split Shield** to apply **Dazed** for 1 turn
+- **Bullseye** no longer reduces the penalty for shooting behind cover.
+It also no longer works with **Take Aim**
 - **Dodge** now grants 4% of Initiative as extra Melee Defense and Ranged Defense for every empty adjacent tile (down from always 15%)
 - **Duelist** is completely reworked.
 It now only works for one-handed weapons.
-It grants 30% Armor Penetration and +2 Reach while adjacent to 0 or 1 enemies and it grants 15% Armor Penetration and +1 Reach while adjacent to 2 enemies.
+It grants 30% Armor Penetration and +2 Reach while adjacent to 0 or 1 enemies and it grants 15% Armor Penetration and +1 Reach while adjacent to 2 enemies
 - **Fortified Mind** now grants 30% more Resolve (up from 25%).
-This Bonus is now reduces by 1% for each point of Weight on your Helmet.
+This Bonus is now reduces by 1% for each point of Weight on your Helmet
 - **Battle Forged** no longer provide any Reach Ignore
 - **Between the Ribs** no longer requires the attack to be of piercing type.
 It now also lowers your chance to hit the head by 10% for each surrounding character
 - **Dagger Mastery** now allows free swapping of any items once per turn (while a dagger is equipped)
 - **Dismantle** has been completely reworked.
 It now grants +40% Armor Damage and 100% more Shield Damage against enemies who have full health.
+- **Dismemberment** no longer causes any morale checks.
+It now grants +20% chance to hit the body part with the most temporary injuries
 - **En Garde** is completely reworked.
 It now grants +15 Melee Skill while it is not your turn.
-It also makes it so **Riposte** is no longer disabled when you get hit or deal a counter attack (so like in Vanilla).
+It also makes it so **Riposte** is no longer disabled when you get hit or deal a counter attack (so like in Vanilla)
+- **Entrenched** has been completely reworked.
+It now grants +5 Resolve per adjacent ally, +5 Ranged Defense per adjacent obstacle and 15% more Ranged Skill if at least 3 adjacent tiles are allies or obstacles
 - **Exploit Opening** is completely reworked.
 It now grants a stacking +10% chance to hit whenever an opponent misses an attack against you.
 Bonus is reset upon landing a hit (just like Fast Adaptation)
 - **Fencer** no longer grants +10% chance to hit or 20% less fatigue cost.
-It now causes your fencing swords to lose 50% less durability.
+It now causes your fencing swords to lose 50% less durability
-- **Flail Spinner** now has a 100% chance to procc (up from 50%) but will only target a random different valid enemy.
+- **Flail Spinner** now has a 100% chance to procc (up from 50%) but will only target a random different valid enemy
+- **Formidable Approach** is completely reworked.
+Moving next to an enemy that has less maximum Hitpoints than you, removes Confident from them.
+Moving next to an enemy grants +15 Melee Skill against them until they damage you
 - **Hybridization** is completely reworked.
 It still grants 10% of your base Ranged Skill as Melee Skill/Defense.
 It now causes piercing type hits to the body to inclict **Arrow to the Knee**, cutting type hits to inflict **Overwhelmed**, blunt type headshots to inflict stagger and any hit with them to stun a staggered opponent and throwing spears to deal 50% more damage to shields
 - **Inspiring Presence** no longer requires a banner.
 It is only active for the brother with the highest resolve among all brothers with that perk and only affects brothers with less resolve than the Leader.
 It now proccs on Round-Start instead of Turn-Start.
-- **Formidable Approach** is completely reworked.
-It now only works for Two-Handed weapons.
-It now grant 15 Melee Skill instead of Reach but only triggers when you are the one moving next to an enemy.
-When your maximum Hitpoints are higher than those of your opponent, it removes confident from them.
 - **King of all Weapons** is now called **Spear Flurry** and is completely reworked.
 It now reduces your damage by 10% but prevents spear attacks from building up any fatigue.
 - **Leverage** is completely reworked.
 It now reduces the Action Point cost of your first polearm attack each turn by 1 for each adjacent ally.
 - **Nimble** is completely reworked: It now always provides a 60% Hitpoint damage reduction but no longer reduces your armor damage taken.
 It now increases your armor damage taken by a percentage equal to your combined helmet and armor weight
 - **Offhand Training** no longer raises your Reach to 4
+- **Opportunist** now also works with slings
-- **Phalanx** now works even with a **Buckler** and it now also counts allies with a **Buckler** for the effect
+- **Phalanx** now works even with a **Buckler** and it now also counts allies with a **Buckler** for the effect.
+It no longer requires you to have a shield equipped for it to work
 - **Poise** is now called **Flexible** and is completely reworked: It now reduces damage which ignores Armor by 60%.
 This is reduced by 1% for each combined helmet and body armor weight.
 It also reduces your armor damage taken by a percentage equal to 40% of your current Initiative (up to a maximum of 40%)
 - **Polearm Mastery** no longer reduces the Action Point cost of 2 handed reach weapons by 1.
 It now grants +15% chance to hit for **Repel** and **Hook**.
+- **Quickhands** can now also swap two two-handed weapons
+- **Rattle** is now called **Full Force** and has been completely reworked.
+It now causes you to spend all remaining Action Points whenever you attack and gain 10% more damage per Action Point spent.
+The effect is double for one-handed weapons
-- **Shield Expert** no longer grants 25% increased shield defenses.
-It now grants 50% less shield damage taken and it makes it so enemies will never have Reach Advantage over the shield user.
+- **Shield Expert** no longer grants 25% increased shield defenses and no longer prevents fatigue build-up when you dodge attacks.
+It now grants 50% less shield damage taken and it makes it so enemies will never have Reach Advantage over the shield user
 - **Shield Sergeant** is mostly reworked.
 It still grants **Shieldwall** to all allies at the start of each combat.
 It now causes allies to imitate shield skills for free that you use.
 It also allows you to use **Knock Back** on empty tiles.
 - **Skirmisher** now grants 50% of body armor weight as initiative (previously 30% of body/helmet armor weight) and no longer displays an effect icon
 - **Spear Mastery** no longer provides a free spear attack each turn.
 Instead of now grants 15% more Melee Skill while you have Reach Advantage
 - **Student** no longer grants any experience.
-It now grants +1 Perk Point when you reach level 8 instead of level 11.
+It now grants +1 Perk Point when you reach level 8 instead of level 11
 - **Sweeping Strikes** is completely reworked: It now grants +3 Melee Defense for every adjacent enemy until the start of your next turn whenever you use a melee attack skill.
-It still requires a two-handed weapon.
+It still requires a two-handed weapon
 - **Swift Stabs** has been completely reworked.
 It's now called **Hit and Run**.
 It makes it so all dagger attacks can be used at 2 tiles and will move the user one tile closer before the attack.
-When the attack hits the enemy, the user is moved back to the original tile.
+When the attack hits the enemy, the user is moved back to the original tile
+- **Target Practice** has been completely reworked.
+It now makes it 50% less likely for your arrows to hit the cover, when you have no clear line of fire (stronger than vanilla Bullseye)
 - **Through the Gaps** is now always active but now lowers your armor penetration by 10% (down from increasing it by 10%)
 - **Throwing Mastery** is mostly completely reworked.
 It now grants 30% more damage for your first throwing attack each turn, no matter the range.
 It now allows swapping a throwing weapon with an empty throwing weapon or empty slot for free, once per turn
-- **Unstoppable** no longer loses all Stacks when you use **Wait** if you spent at least half of your action points by that time.
+- **Unstoppable** no longer loses all Stacks when you use **Wait** if you spent at least half of your action points by that time
+- **Weapon Master** no longer works with hybrid weapons.
+When you learn **Weapon Master** you now gain a new random weapon perk group
 - **Wears it well** now grants 50% of combined Mainhand and Offhand Weight as Stamina and Initiative (Instead of 20% of Mainhand, Offhand, Helmet and Chest Weight)
 - **Whirling Death** is completely reworked.
-It now grants a new active skill which creates a buff for two turns granting 30% more damage, 2 Reach and 10 Melee Defense to the user.
+It now grants a new active skill which creates a buff for two turns granting 30% more damage, 2 Reach and 10 Melee Defense to the user

 ### Perk Groups

 - **Student** is now available for everyone
 - **Bags and Belts** is now part of the **Light Armor** group instead of being available for everyone
 - **Dodge** is removed from the **Light Armor** group.
 It is now only available in the **Medium Armor** group
+- **Deep Impact** is now a T3 perk and **Rattle** (now **Full Force**) is now a T6 perk
 - **Polearm Mastery** is no longer part of **Leadership** group

 ### Items